What are some examples of good 8-ball strategy?

-- Pocket groups of balls in one area at a time to avoid having to go up and down the table.
+- Pocket balls in groupings to avoid having to go up and down the table.

 - If you can’t run-out, play a safety early in the game and solve problems (or create problems for your opponent, like a blocked pocket) in the process if possible.

 - On a “bar box,” avoid the side pockets when possible.